 Long ago in an ocean not so far away, turtles had 12-foot shells, seabirds had teeth, and “sea monsters” with powerful jaws prowled beneath the waves.

-On Feb.
-29 through May 31, 2020, Mote Aquarium visitors can peek into this ancient world—87-70 million years ago, during the Late Cretaceous—thanks to the special exhibit “Savage Ancient Seas,” featuring replicated skeletons cast from the real fossils of extinct ocean animals.
+Now, Mote Aquarium visitors can peek into this ancient world—87-70 million years ago, during the Late Cretaceous—thanks to the limited-time exhibit “Savage Ancient Seas,” featuring replicated skeletons cast from the real fossils of extinct ocean animals.

 Meet the sea monsters

 Below are just a few of the extinct animals whose skeletons are featured at Mote.
 At the time when dinosaurs roamed North America, these ancient ocean creatures fought their own battle to survive in the Western Interior Seaway that covered most of the American Midwest between the Arctic Ocean and the Gulf of Mexico.

 - Archelon ischyros was the largest sea turtle ever to prowl earth’s oceans.
 The largest specimen had a 17-foot flipper span!
 It might sound formidable, but it probably wasn’t the fiercest predator of its time.
 It might have eaten animals like crustaceans, mollusks and jellies—the types of animals that several modern sea turtles eat.

 - Hesperornis regalis was a flightless bird who swam the ancient seas and likely used its beak full of teeth to grasp slippery fish.
 No birds alive today have teeth.
 Hesperornis could swim hundreds of miles from the coast in search of food.

 - The Manitoba pliosaur, a rare specimen of ancient reptile, is believed to have been a top predator in the early years of the Western Interior Seaway.
 You might call it a sea monster that preyed upon other sea monsters!
 It had stout teeth and strong jaw muscles.